What's Up This Weekend: Things to do, live music, entertainment, and more

 Weather Forecast

-Saturday Night -Areas of fog between 10 pm and 1 am.
-Otherwise, partly cloudy, with a low around 65.
-Calm wind becoming northwest 5 to 7 mph after midnight.
+SaturdayShowers likely, mainly after 5 am.
+The rain could be heavy at times.
+Patchy fog before 2 am, then patchy fog after 3 am.
+Otherwise, cloudy, with a low around 63.
+Light and variable wind becoming northwest around 6 mph after midnight.
+The chance of precipitation is 60%.
+New precipitation amounts between a quarter and half of an inch possible.

-Sunday - Sunny, with a high near 74.
-North wind 9 to 13 mph.
+Sunday - Showers likely, mainly before 7 am.
+The rain could be heavy at times.
+Cloudy through mid-morning, then gradual clearing, with a high near 74.
+West wind 10 to 14 mph.
+The chance of precipitation is 60%.
+New precipitation amounts between a tenth and a quarter of an inch possible.

-Sunday Night - Clear, with a low around 56.
-East wind around 6 mph becoming calm after midnight.
+Sunday Night - Clear, with a low around 59.
+West wind around 10 mph.

 Marine Forecast

-Saturday -N wind 8 to 10 kt, with gusts as high as 20 kt.
-Areas of fog before 10 am.
+Saturday -Variable winds 5 kt or less.
+Showers likely, mainly after 5 pm.
 Seas 1 ft or less.

 Saturday Night - Variable winds 5 kt or less.
-Areas of fog between 11 pm and 2 am.
+Showers likely, mainly after 5 am.
+The rain could be heavy at times.
+Patchy fog between 10 pm and 11 pm, then Patchy fog between midnight and 2 am, then Patchy fog after 3 am.
 Seas 1 ft or less.

 Sun, Moon, & Tide (Saturday)